June 3-24, 2017

 Gabba Gallery is proud to present four simultaneous solo exhibitions by M. Christy, Keith Dugas, CANTSTOPGOODBOY and Rene Gagnon.
 Curated by Jason Ostro.

 In Real American Fantasy, M. Christy delivers some of his most accessible and fun paintings to date.
-The artist’s signature whimsy and electric color palettes remain but his narrative choices are simpler and more poetic than much of his deliberately complex past work.
+The artist’s signature strangeness and electric color palettes remain but his narrative choices are simpler and more poetic than much of his deliberately complex past work.
 The show is appropriate for audiences of all ages.

 The title of Keith Dugas’ show, Would It Kill You to Smile?, perfectly captures the artist’s sardonic world view.
 Often inspired by music, his work can be cynical, dark, ironic, political, serious, humorous, sarcastic, or playful but it is always intelligent, provocative, and exquisitely executed.